ThePrez/Manzan/docs/config/data.md

 These are optional properties available on all types:

 * `format` Please see the dedication section on [Data Formatting](./config/format.md)
+* `injections.*` is a property that can be specified to inject key value pairs into the retrieved data.
+For example specifying `injections.HOSTNAME=abcd@myibmserver.com` would make it so `HOSTNAME=abcd@myibmserver.com` is always part of the retrieved data for the specified datasource.
+This property can then be used as a format option (but you don't have to) by specifying `$HOSTNAME$`.
+You can specify as many injections as you want, on separate lines.
 * `interval` can be used to configure how often the distributor checks for events in milliseconds (default `1000`)
 * `enabled` is a boolean (`true` or `false`) so a data source can be defined but disabled